 American Psychological Association estimates that the U.S. economy loses more than $500 billion due to workplace stress and also increases the health insurance costs, impacting Small Businesses dearly.
-Managing stress is important for taking right business decisions and maintaining a good personal health.
+Managing stress is important for making the right business decisions and maintaining good personal health.

-Even I have personally gone through the whole start-up business cycle and often face the complications of managing a small business.
-After being in a fairly stable and well paying jobs for about 20 years, I quit my last job and ventured on my own.
+Even I have personally gone through the whole start-up business cycle (still very much into it) and I often face the complications of managing a small business.
+After being in relatively stable and well-paying jobs for about 20 years, I quit my last job and ventured on my own.
 This portal is a part of that same Small Business.
-Burning through my savings during the startup mode, then taking new initiatives/risks to further grow the business, hiring and retaining the right talent, carefully planning every financial decision, competition, extensively researching and partnering with good collection agencies to serve businesses like yours, all this takes time and a personal toll.
-But self-motivation, ability to controlling the stress and reminding myself that the success takes its own sweet time has kept me going fairly good.
-Receiving complements from satisfied customers is personally the biggest stress buster for me.
+Burning through my savings during the startup mode, then taking new initiatives/risks to further grow the business, hiring and retaining the right talent; then carefully planning every financial decision, brutal competition, extensively researching and partnering with good collection agencies to serve businesses like yours, all this takes time and exciting, but takes a personal toll.
+But self-motivation, ability to controlling the stress and reminding myself that success takes its own sweet time has kept me going fairly good.
+Receivicomplimentsnts from satisfied customers is personally the biggest stress buster for me.

-Managing the stress while running the a Small Business requires positive thinking, financial planning and lifestyle changes.
+Managing the stress while running a Small Business requires positive thinking, financial planning and lifestyle changes.

 Having a bad week or complications regarding fulfillment of an order?
 These issues often push frustrations and negative thoughts in our brain.
 It happens with everyone, but it also prepares us for the tough times.

-Managing finances is by far the biggest challenge for all Small Businesses and one of the biggest cause of stress.
-To balance your growth trajectory, have a well written plan and stick to it.
+Managing finances is by far the biggest challenge for all Small Businesses and one of the biggest causes of stress.
+To balance your growth trajectory, have a well-written plan and stick to it.
 Have a fairly good reason to alter your plan.
 Do not take adhoc financial decisions.
-Before you take a crucial decision give your sufficient brain time to rethink it.
-Often an idea which sounds too at a moment, seems to be “so-so” after a day.
+Before you take a crucial decision, give your sufficient brain time to rethink it.
+Often an idea that sounds too good at the moment, seems to be “so-so” after a day.

-Outbursts can only do harm, then cannot undo what has already happened.
-Not meeting a target does not mean you need to get terribly upset on an employee, client, vendor or even with yourself.
+Outbursts can only do harm, they cannot undo what has already happened.
+Not meeting a target does not mean you need to get terribly upset with an employee, client, vendor, or even with yourself.
 Think practically, we all are humans and mistakes do happen.
-Why was the target not achieved, it’s possible that you are being extremely bullish for a task that needs more time and resources.
+Why was the target not achieved, it’s possible that you are extremely bullish for a task that needs more time and resources.
 When things go wrong, keep your head cool and see how things could have been done differently.
-Learn to let go things.

 Constantly focusing on things that are going wrong will obviously increase your stress by many folds.
-Regardless it’s “Big or Small”, list all your accomplishments and milestones that you have achieved successfully and place them on your wall.
+Regardless its “Big or Small”, list all your accomplishments and milestones that you have achieved success and place them on your wall.
 It will give you motivation, positivity and satisfaction.

 I even have “New-Ideas” list, that I keep evaluating every now and then, but I land up deleting 95% of those newly added ideas a few days later after thinking them through.